The Lands: Geography

 The Sundering Steppes

 Many think that the Eastern Expanse is endless till they come to the Sundering Steppes.
-Young travelers ask how far they go.
+Young travellers ask how far they go.
 Old travelers answer that they extend all the way to Sunrise.
-The Dwarves have another thing to say however - they ask "what is the difference between nothing worth finding and nothing at all?" to which they answer "Nothing!"
+The Dwarves have another thing to say however - they ask "what is the difference between nothing worth finding and nothing at all?"
+They then answer "nothing!"
 The Sundering Steppes are an arid plateau of moors and hills.
 Clumps of bushes and piles of stones are all that seems to challenge the monotony.
-The Katharians (a old Planavic word for "children" suggesting that the Planavic of the Eastern Expanse think themselves to now be mature) live here in scattered clans in the old ways of the Planavic.
-Once every few generations however they unite into a army that sweeps west seeking battle and booty.
+The Katharians (a old Planavic word for 'children' suggesting that the Planavic of the Eastern Expanse think themselves to now be mature) live here in scattered clans in the old ways of the Planavic.
+Once every few generations however they unite into an army that sweeps west seeking battle and booty.
 The rest of the time they graze kine and horses across vast areas.

 Seven Hills